lienzhuzhu/lienzhuzhu.github.io/_posts/2023-04-30-tcp-hijack.md

 Following these steps will hijack a TCP connection between User 1 as the client and User 2 as the server.
 We will have the server execute an arbitrary command on our behalf.

-I first use `telnet` to connect from User 1 to User 2.

-Then, I open Wireshark and monitor the LAN interface.
+First, I open Wireshark and monitor the LAN interface.
 I select the bridge interface starting with "br-".
 The characters following may change if you stop and start the containers in a separate occurrence.

+Then, I use `telnet` to connect from User 1 to User 2.

 <figure>
   <img src="/images/2023-04-30-tcp-hijacking/wireshark-init.png" alt="Wireshark Init Page">